 a "Loser Leaves XPW" match against TracySmothers later on the show... would

-up until the SE portion.
+Wrestling up until the SE portion.

 "WHITE TRASH" JOHNNY WEBB (w/JESSICA

-DARLIN') vs. HOMELESS JIMMY
+DARLIN') VS. HOMELESS JIMMY:

-Webb hits the ring in a Hawaiian shirt and does
+Webb hits the ring in a Hawaiian shirt

-with a shopping cart full o' plunder and the garbagy goodness commences.
+up with a shopping cart full o' plunder and the garbagy goodness commences.

 Jimmy quickly establishes himself as quite the fearless maniac, hitting